Emerging Trends in the World of Mobile Gaming in 2021

-According to article by AppsFlyer, mobile app marketers spent $75 billion in 2020, up 30 per cent compared to 2019.
+According to an article by AppsFlyer, mobile app marketers spent $75 billion in 2020, up 30 per cent compared to 2019.
 Given that the COVID-19 pandemic is far from getting over, this upwards trend is expected to continue.

 Playable ads have in the recent past have become an increasingly popular advertising format due largely to their ability to give consumers an opportunity to experience a game before downloading it.
 A recent survey conducted revealed 46 per cent of game developers consider immersive in-game advertising a key opportunity for monetization.

 2021 will see more mobile game developers take advantage of this distinctive ad type.
 We may also get to see new and immersive interactive ad formats similar to the collaboration between Snap Inc. and Unity wherein game developers will get access to various features of Snap Kit through the Unity Asset Store.